andrew-drogalis/Gain-Capital-API/README.md

 ### Downloading Dependencies

-<b>This repository has been designed for use with Linux Systems.</b>

-The libraries must be re-built from source to target another platform.
 Please see a link to required dependencies [below](#Dependencies).

-Boost can be installed on Linux with the following commands.
+If you are in Linux, Boost can be installed with the following commands below.
+Since this repository has been built and test on a Linux system, please open up an issue if there are any conflicts with Windows or Mac OS.

 ```
     Fedora: